Andraya Yearwood Knows She Has the Right to Compete

 When Andraya started high school, she and her family knew that she might run into opposition once she began competing.
 "We knew there might be some controversy," Ngozi says.
 The strategy at first was to not necessarily be proactive.
 Let things happen.
 Let Andraya go about her business.

-But, as cameras showed up to meets and as articles began to be written, the family changed course.
+But as cameras showed up to meets and as articles began to be written, the family changed course.
 "We were like, 'If there's going to be a story, let it be a story that we tell,'" Ngozi says.

 Andraya began giving interviews to local newspapers, asserting her right to compete.
 She shrugged off her critics as making a big deal out of her doing what she simply loves to do.
 She resisted being defined by their perceptions.
 Kept running as they kept trying to limit her.
 Those 12 seconds that she flies down the track for the 100 are only a fraction of who she is and who she wants to be.
 Her favorite event is actually the high jump.
 She loves the feeling she gets while flying into the unknown, letting the wind wrap around her as she sails through the air.
 For a brief moment, while airborne, she travels somewhere else.
-A place she can just be herself.
+A place where she can just be herself.

 In June, the petition began circulating.
 It called for athletes to run in the division based on the sex they were assigned at birth, unless the athlete had undergone hormone replacement therapy (HRT).